adventuregamestudio/ags/README.md

 -    [PSP](PSP/README.md) ([Forum thread](http://www.adventuregamestudio.co.uk/forums/index.php?topic=43998.0))
 -    [Mac OS X](OSX/README.md) ([Forum thread](http://www.adventuregamestudio.co.uk/forums/index.php?topic=47264.0))

 ##Issue tracker

 Please report bugs and feature requests at the [AGS Issue Tracker](http://www.adventuregamestudio.co.uk/forums/index.php?action=projects)!

 ## Contributing

-We are happy about every contributor, so if you want to help out, you can get commit access to the [adventuregamestudio/ags](https://github.com/adventuregamestudio/ags) repository.

-There is also always the possibility of pushing changes to a personal fork and then creating a pull request.
-This is also a good idea if you have commit access, but feel that changes you made should be reviewed before inclusion.
+We welcome any contributor who wishes to help the project.

+The usual workflow is this: you fork our repository (unless you already did that), create a feauture/fix branch, commit your changes to that branch, and then create a pull request.
+We will review your commits, and sometimes may ask to change something before merging into ours.

+For bug fixing and general code improvements that may be enough, however, for significant changes, especially completely new features, it is advised to first open an issue in the tracker and discuss it with development team, to make sure it does not break anything, nor contradict to existing program behavior or concepts.

 The [master](https://github.com/adventuregamestudio/ags/tree/master) branch should be kept in a working state and always compilable on all targeted platforms.
 Larger changes that potentially break things temporarily should first be made in other branches or in personal forks.

+We have a coding convention, please check it before writing the code: http://www.adventuregamestudio.co.uk/wiki/AGS_Engine_Coding_Conventions

 ##AGS game compatibility:

 This runtime engine port is not compatible with all AGS games.
 There are the following restrictions:

--   Supported AGS versions right now are all starting from 2.50 even though running games below version 3.2x is experimental.
+-   Supported AGS versions right now are all starting from 2.50; games between 2.5 and 3.2 are supported in theory, but may have yet unknown compatibility issues.
     You can check the version of AGS a game was made with by examining the properties of the game executable.
     If you try to run a game made with a newer or older version of AGS, you will